Universities in the UK charge tuition fees. Fees may vary, depending on the university and the course.

 Types of loans:

-– Maintenance Loan – Maintenance Loan – is paid towards living costs.
-This loan is dependent on your household income.
-If you have an income of less than 25l. this is your parents’ income.
-The minimum amount you can get is 9,944f.
+– Maintenance Loan – is paid to cover living costs.
+This loan depends on your household income.
+If you are under 25 years of age, your parents’ income counts.
+The minimum amount you can get is £9,944.

 ⦁ Tuition Fee Loan